-The relevant Home Office application form is called BR1 (for Bulgarian and Romanian nationals) and CR1 (for Croatian nationals).
-These applications cost £55.
-For more information about the Worker Authorisation Scheme and to download the BR1 form please visit the Home Office website.
+The relevant Home Office application form is called CR1, and the application fee is £55.
+For more information about the Worker Authorisation Scheme and to download the CR1 form please visit the Home Office website.

 Further information about working during studies for EEA/Swiss nationals and their dependants is available on the UKCISA webpage.

 If you enter the UK with a Tier 4 student visa then this will feature either a Prohibition or Restriction condition relating to employment.
 If you are prohibited from taking employment your visa will clearly state that you are not allowed to work, or engage in any business or profession.

 In practice most student visa holders are given a Restriction work permission, which is usually worded "Able to work as authorised by the Secretary of State" or "Work (and any changes) must be authorised".
 Despite the wording used, holders of visas with either of these conditions can work within these conditions without needing further permission from the immigration authorities.

 This employment condition allows Tier 4 student visa holders to work up to 20 hours per week during term time, and full time during vacations if they are studying at degree level or above, or studying a foundation degree (course that leads to a qualification at level 8 of the SCQF).